|Dates / Deadlines:|

 - regular university courses at Beida for one (1) course credit each, if your placement results place you out of the regular foreign students college

 *Students should take language courses a level above the course last completed at Dickinson.

 Please note the following:

-Some courses taken in China may count towards the major.
+Some courses taken in China may count towards your major.
 Discussion with your academic advisor prior to departure on the program is highly recommended.

-All courses, including the Chinese language courses, the culture course, and other regular courses taught by faculty at Peking University will appear with titles on the Dickinson transcript.
+The Chinese language courses and other regular courses taught by faculty at Peking University will appear with titles on the Dickinson transcript.
 To get Dickinson credit, your grade has to be the equivalent of a Dickinson “C” or higher (2.00 on a 4.00 scale).
 Those that receive a grade of “C” or better will receive a “T” on their transcript.
 The “T” will signify earned credit.
 However, the grade that is earned in the class will not appear on the Dickinson College Transcript.
-The internship is offered for credit/no credit and will not earn a letter grade
+Grades earned for the culture course and the spring internship will be calculated in the Dickinson GPA.

 Each course earns one course credit (equal to four (4) semester hours).

 For successful completion of course work, students abroad may transfer up to a maximum of 4.5 course credits for one semester (up to 9 course credits for the year) and may not take fewer than 4 course credits per semester.
 To take more than 4.5 credits per semester, a student must petition the Academic Program and Standards Committee.
 If a student registers for more than the maximum courses allowed without permission from the committee, the on-campus coordinator, their academic advisor at Dickinson, and the Center for Global Study and Engagement, the course credit will not transfer.
 Students will also be responsible for any additional fees for doing this.